1989 Tiananmen Square protests and massacre: Outside Beijing

-University students in Shanghai also took to the streets to commemorate Hu Yaobang's death and protest against certain government policies.
-In many cases, these were supported by the universities' own party cells.
-Jiang Zemin, then–Municipal Party Secretary, addressed the student protesters in a bandage and "expressed his understanding", as he was a student agitator before 1949.
-Simultaneously, he moved swiftly to send in police forces to control the streets and purge Communist Party leaders who had supported the students.

 On 19 April, the editors of the World Economic Herald, a magazine close to reformists, decided to publish a commemorative section on Hu.
 Inside was an article by Yan Jiaqi, which commented favorably on the Beijing student protests, and called for a reassessment of Hu's 1987 purge.
 Sensing the conservative political trends in Beijing, Jiang Zemin demanded that the article be censored, and many newspapers were printed with a blank page.
 Jiang then suspended lead editor Qin Benli, his decisive action earning the trust of conservative party elders, who praised Jiang's loyalty.

 On 27 May, over 300,000 people in Hong Kong gathered at Happy Valley Racecourse for a gathering called the Concert for Democracy in China (民主歌聲獻中華).
 Many Hong Kong celebrities sang songs and expressed their support for the students in Beijing.
-The following day, a procession of 1.5 million people, one fourth of Hong Kong's population, led by Martin Lee, Szeto Wah, and other organization leaders, paraded through Hong Kong Island.
+The following day, a procession of 1.5 million people, one fourth of Hong Kong's population, led by Martin Lee, Szeto Wah, and other organisation leaders, paraded through Hong Kong Island.
 Across the world, especially where ethnic Chinese lived, people gathered and protested.
-Many governments, including those of the United States and Japan, issued travel warnings against traveling to China.
+Many governments, including those of the United States and Japan, issued travel warnings against travelling to China.